Students on the Wait List

 By phone or email, depending on the time frame.
 We will contact you if a space becomes available after which an Offer of Admission will be issued and placed in your ChooseTMU Applicant Portal.

 Although we hope to offer you a space in your program of choice, we encourage you to make alternate plans for your further education.
 You may only hold one accepted Offer of Admission at a time.
 Before you can accept a subsequent offer, you must first cancel the previously accepted offer.
-Accepting an Offer of Admission to Toronto Metropolitan University, or any other Ontario University via the OUAC's online process, does not have an impact on any admission decisions pending for applications still under review
+Accepting an Offer of Admission to TMU, or any other Ontario University via the OUAC's online process, does not have an impact on any admission decisions pending for applications still under review

 While we hope to accommodate many, we won't be able to accommodate all applicants on our waiting lists.
 We conclude the selection process at the beginning of the school year (end of the first week of classes).
 Our waiting lists are valid only for the current application cycle and are not transferrable to another term.
 Interested applicants are required to apply for admission once again the following year.
 The number of applications received and the level of competition changes from year to year and therefore a place on a waiting list this year may not be reflective of a decision in a future year.